Membership & Structure

 The agenda for the annual General Assembly meetings will be approved by the co-chairs.
 The agenda and invitation will be circulated by the Secretariat through email in advance so that individual members of the General Assembly meeting have the opportunity to add items as appropriate.
 The General Assembly will discuss only items on the agenda.
 Membership is open to any organization, institution, business or individual who is interested in supporting the promotion of reading in Rwanda.

-Rwanda Reads has four working groups organized by thematic areas in literacy promotion and fostering a culture of reading.
+Soma Rwanda has four working groups organized by thematic areas in literacy promotion and fostering a culture of reading.
 The working groups include the following:

 - Book Sector Working Group